yuanguozheng/coderyuan-image-server/README.md

 [2018-03-09 00:47:01.046] - INFO	  Resolver service has been started, port: 18000
 [2018-03-09 00:47:01.050] - INFO	  Uploader service has been started, port: 18001
 ```

+After running server, you can config reverse proxy for nginx to access by your domain!